tamsky/rhodecode-enterprise-ce/docs/integrations/integrations.rst

 .. _creating-integrations:

-Creating an integration
+Creating an Integration
 ^^^^^^^^^^^^^^^^^^^^^^^

 Integrations can be added globally via the admin UI:

 :menuselection:`Admin --> Integrations`

-or per repository in the repository settings:
+or per repository in each repository's settings:

 :menuselection:`Admin --> Repositories --> Edit --> Integrations`

-To create an integration, select the type from the list of types in the `Create an integration` section.
+To create an integration, select the type from the list in the *Create New Integration* section.

-The `Current integrations` section shows existing integrations that have been created along with their type (eg. slack) and enabled status.
+The *Current Integrations* section shows existing integrations that have been created along with their type (eg. Slack) and enabled status.

+See pages specific to each type of integration for more instructions:

 .. toctree::